SebiAi/custom-nothing-glyph-tools/docs/8_Technical Details.md

 The *AUTHOR* and *CUSTOM1* tags contain both *Base64* encoded and then *zlib compressed* data (Best Compression (no preset dictionary) - see [here](https://en.wikipedia.org/wiki/List_of_file_signatures)).

 ### TITLE
 Contains the title given in the *Glyph Composer*.
 Weirdly enough the *Glyph Composer* does not use this tag when displaying the name of the composition - the filename is used instead.
+This title is used in the normal, non-glyph ringtone menu and may be displayed by other software like music players.

 ### ALBUM
 Saves what sound pack was used when the composition was created.
 Can be changed without any effect on the audio or lights.
 It does display in the *Glyph Composer*.